 These procedures are designed to stabilize, prevent, treat, or reverse damage caused by diabetic retinopathy.
 Depending on the severity of the condition, your Monmouth Retina eye doctor will discuss the recommended procedures in detail with you.

 Patients with any type of diabetes are at risk for diabetic eye disease.
 Scheduling yearly eye exams is important for everyone diagnosed with Type 1 or Type 2 diabetes.

 No, there is no cure for diabetic retinopathy.
 However, early detection and available treatment options can decrease the risk of progressive vision loss, and serious, life-altering vision impairments.
 In some patients, treatment can significantly improve vision.
-The Little Silver, NJ eye doctors at Monmouth Retina will determine the best treatment option to help manage your diabetic eye disease and protect your vision.
+The Monmouth and Ocean County eye doctors at Monmouth Retina will determine the best treatment option to help manage your diabetic eye disease and protect your vision.

 It is not always possible to prevent diabetic eye disease.
 However, there are steps you can take to lower your risk and prevent vision loss.
 These include:

 Yearly comprehensive eye exams